aldipermanaetikaputra/mock-gcs/README.md

 It's worth noting that `mockErrorOnce()` only affects the next call to the specified method.
 If you want to simulate an error for multiple calls, you will need to call `mockErrorOnce()` again for each call.
 Also, if you want to simulate errors for multiple methods, you will need to call `mockErrorOnce()` separately for each method.

 Supported methods: `delete()`, `exists()`, `download()`, `save()`, `getSignedUrl()`, `setMetadata()`, `getMetadata()`.

+### `file.mockReset(method?: string): void`

+It used to resets the mock queues that allows you to reset the mock state of the instance.
+When called with no arguments, it resets all mock queues to empty arrays.
+However, if you pass in a specific method name as an argument, it will reset only that method's mock queue.
+This can be useful when used in conjunction with `mockErrorOnce()`, as it allows you to remove a previously set mock error for a specific method and restore its original behavior.

 ## Testing